Valucre is a mild powers forum.

 Mild Powers - history and examples

 In its historical context mild powers was "somewhere in between" the poles of Realistic Melee and Power Characters.
 The former allowed only realistic characters, abilities, weaponry, and the latter allowed concepts which tend to be more about power gaming than telling a story.
 There's a lot of room on the spectrum between those two poles and so it should come as no surprise if what you consider mild, or even just plain serviceable, varies from what someone else does.
 When in doubt talk with your partners and come to a consensus on what makes something interesting vs what deflates all tension.

 The below is not an exhaustive list, just examples:

 Examples of forbidden abilities

-- Creation of black holes or other celestial / astronomical bodies or phenomeona
+- Creation of black holes or other celestial / astronomical bodies or phenomena

 - Indestructible weapons, armors, unstoppable magic, infinite or impervious items, etc

 Examples of generally disallowed abilities (can be used for NPCs or collaborative story purposes)

 - Soul stealing (some writers don't believe in, or make use of, souls in their writing but for others it can be a pivotal aspect hence the "allowed for story purposes" designation)

 - Automatic mind-control (vs attempted)